cloudera/hue/docs/user-guide/user-guide.md

 ** Granular Search **

 By default, only tables and views are returned.
-To search for columns, partitions, databases use the ‘type:’ filter.
+To search for columns, partitions, databases use the ‘type:' filter.

 Example of searches:

 * table:customer → Find the customer table
-* table:tax* tags:finance → List all the tables starting with tax and tagged with ‘finance’
+* table:tax* tags:finance → List all the tables starting with tax and tagged with ‘finance'
 * owner:admin type:field usage → List all the fields created by the admin user that matches the usage string
 * parentPath:"/default/web_logs" type:FIELD  originalName:b* → List all the columns starting with `b` of the table `web_logs` in the database `default`.